On this page

 What this means: India's 2.1% healthcare spend creates a structural constraint: hospitals can't afford enough beds or staff, so doctor sees 150-200 patients/day in 2-3 minutes each.
 At that volume, you can only charge Rs 100-300 per consultation (low fee = high volume = moderate income).
 UK's 10% spend allows doctor to see 30-50 patients/day in 15-20 minutes each, at higher fee (Rs 500-1000 per consultation), and reach 5x higher income.
 The constraint isn't doctor skill or effort—it's system capacity funded by healthcare spending.

-Structural Mechanism 3: Where India's Healthcare Money Actually Goes
+Q.What Is Structural Mechanism 3: Where India's Healthcare Money Actually Goes?

 | Budget Category | Allocation (% of Rs 4,00,000 Cr) | Amount (Cr) | What It Funds | Reality of Spend |